 Canon 760D versus Canon 5D Mark IV

-The Canon EOS 760D (called Canon T6s in some regions) and the Canon EOS 5D Mark IV are two digital cameras that were announced, respectively, in February 2015 and August 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (760D) and a full frame sensor.
+The Canon EOS 760D (called Canon T6s in some regions) and the Canon EOS 5D Mark IV are two digital cameras that were revealed to the public, respectively, in February 2015 and August 2016.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (760D) and a full frame (5D Mark IV) sensor.
 The 760D has a resolution of 24 megapixel, whereas the 5D Mark IV provides 30.1 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-The physical size and weight of the Canon 760D and the Canon 5D Mark IV are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 760D and the Canon 5D Mark IV is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 760D – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 760D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is notably larger (31 percent) than the Canon 760D.
 Moreover, the 5D Mark IV is substantially heavier (58 percent) than the 760D.
 It is noteworthy in this context that the 5D Mark IV is splash and dust-proof, while the 760D does not feature any corresponding weather-sealing.